Donald-Odhiambo/Donald-Odhiambo/README.md

 ### Green cart App *(ALX Foundation Project)*
 A mobile-first app to help connect young African farmers to markets and resources.
 Built in collaboration with team **The Trailblaizers**.
 > Focus: Problem-solving, collaboration, and pitching innovative solutions.
-🛠 Tech: Ideation + Mobile-first thinking (Tech Stack TBD)

-###  Notes API *(Coming Soon)*
-A beginner backend project using Flask and SQLite to create a simple CRUD API.

-###  File Organizer
-Python script to organize files into folders by type – simple automation.

 ##  Motto